Nominations will be accepted through July 16, 2021.

 We look for a person who is active in Vermont public policy or on the national scene and speaks out on and influences issues.

-We look for a business model that encompasses a healthy and productive workplace, welcomes and promotes flexibility for employees, and has a key focus on the importance of life-friendly policies.
+We look for a business model that encompasses a healthy and productive workplace, welcomes and promotes flexibility for employees, and centers people in its policies and practices.